-- All occupants will evacuate immediately by means of the nearest available exit (see Evacuation Procedures on page 8). - Anyone may activate the fire alarm by the emergency pull stations next to the stairwell doors. - Floor Wardens may assist in evacuation when present. - SFCM employees and students will keep track of their visitors and report their status. - Notify Security of occupants who have not evacuated. - Follow any additional instructions by emergency personnel.
+- All occupants will evacuate immediately by means of the nearest available exit (see Evacuation Procedures on page 8). - At the Ann Getty Center (50 Oak Street), anyone may activate the fire alarm by the emergency pull stations next to the stairwell doors.
+At the Bowes Center (200 Van Ness), there is only one pull station which may be activated by Security if needed. - Floor Wardens may assist in evacuation when present. - SFCM employees and students will keep track of their visitors and report their status. - Notify Security of occupants who have not evacuated. - Follow any additional instructions by emergency personnel.